rachelesmee/website/foss4gukonline2020/index.md

 * A charity of your choice

 ## Code of Conduct
-Participants at FOSS4G UK Online 2020 are expected to act respectfully toward others in accordance with the [OSGeo Code of Conduct](http://www.osgeo.org/code_of_conduct).
+Participants at FOSS4G UK Online 2020 are expected to act respectfully toward others in accordance with the [FOSS4GUK Online Code of Conduct](code-of-conduct).

 ## Contact
 [@FOSS4GUK](https://twitter.com/foss4guk) or [foss4guk.osgeouk@gmail.com](mailto:foss4guk.osgeouk@gmail.com).